 GeneCards Summary for PPP1R12A Gene

-PPP1R12A (Protein Phosphatase 1, Regulatory Subunit 12A) is a Protein Coding gene.
-Diseases associated with PPP1R12A include medullomyoblastoma and moebius syndrome.
-Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
+PPP1R12A (Protein Phosphatase 1 Regulatory Subunit 12A) is a Protein Coding gene.
+Diseases associated with PPP1R12A include Infratentorial Cancer and Medullomyoblastoma.
+Among its related pathways are mTOR Pathway and Immune response CCR3 signaling in eosinophils.
 GO annotations related to this gene include protein kinase binding and enzyme inhibitor activity.
-An important paralog of this gene is PPP1R12C.
+An important paralog of this gene is PPP1R12B.

 UniProtKB/Swiss-Prot for PPP1R12A Gene